scratchmex/pgdump2sqlite/readme.md

 1. use the [pest parser](https://github.com/pest-parser/pest) to get the statements
 2. create all the tables
-3. insert the data from the tar or sql file using prepared insert (for speed) and
+3. insert the data from the tar or sql file using prepared insert a transaction per table (for speed)

 ## support
 - `create table` instruction